Man arrested, Japanese PM evacuated from campaign event after explosion | CBC News

 He said he instructed national police to ensure their utmost effort for the protection of dignitaries who are visiting Japan in the period leading up to the Group of Seven summit in May.

+Kishida did not mention the explosion and returned to the Tokyo region in the evening after campaigning in Chiba for another candidate.

-Abe's assassination, which shocked a nation that prides itself on public safety and extremely tight gun controls, came as he delivered a campaign speech in the western city of Nara.
+Abe's assassination, which shocked a nation that prides itself on public safety and extremely tight gun controls, came as he delivered a campaign speech in the western city of Nara on July 8, 2022.

 Amid a national outcry, police have tightened their protective measures following a subsequent investigation that found holes in Abe's security.